 This makes color selection a tricky proposition for designers, especially those of us working with physical products where decisions are more permanent.
 I recently asked some colleagues about their approaches to product color selection, and I found it fascinating to hear so many perspectives, from the humanistic and emotional (e.g., green = ecology; white = purity) to opinions grounded in logic, reason, and commerce (e.g., red = stop/alert; purple = luxury).

-In the face of all this fluidity, how does a design professional and his client confidently choose “the right” color for a product?
+In the face of all this fluidity, how do design professionals and their clients confidently choose “the right” colors for products?

 With the help of Reiko Morrison, a West Coast color consultant, we developed a color selection methodology that applies user-first design thinking to color selection for product design.
 This method isn’t a formula and it doesn’t remove the designer’s skill, but we believe it guides us through color selection in a rational manner that staves off emotional, gut decisions.

-We used this method to help our client, Ventev, choose the visual brand language for its new line of mobile accessories.
-Here are the basic steps we used:
+We used this method to help our client, Ventev, develop a strategic visual brand language for its new line of mobile accessories.
+Here are the four steps we followed:

-We worked with Ventev to define their target market — professionals whose working habits place high demands on their mobile devices and accessories.
-These are business travelers and mobile professionals who’re doing the bulk of their business in cars, coffee shops, airports, and hotel rooms.
+We worked with Ventev to define its target market — professionals whose work habits place high demands on their mobile devices and accessories.
+These are business travelers and mobile professionals who do the bulk of their business in cars, coffee shops, airports, and hotel rooms.